mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/11-top-and-bottom-types/index.md

 ### Practical use of top types

-You'll run into places where top types come in handy _very often_.
+You will run into places where top types come in handy _very often_.
 In particular, if you ever convert a project from JavaScript to TypeScript, it's very convenient to be able to incrementally add increasingly strong types.
 A lot of things will be `any` until you get a chance to give them some attention.

-`unknown` is a great thing to use for values recevied at runtime (e.g., your data layer).
+`unknown` is great for values recevied at runtime (e.g., your data layer).
 By obligating consumers of these values to perform some light validation before using them, errors are caught earlier, and can often be surfaced with more context.